Unfortunately, most people decide to use social media because “everyone else is doing it.”

 Everyone’s situation will be different.
 It’s best to assess your current situation and first understand if you have the bandwidth to take on this initiative.

-And once you have determined that social media will be a channel that you will use to market your product or service, you better be sure that you are setting yourself up for long term success.
+And once you have determined that social media will be a channel that you will use for marketing activities for your product or service, you better be sure that you are setting yourself up for long term success.

 So let’s make sure that you set up the foundation for creating a solid social media strategies for your business.
 In this post, I will cover some key basics you need to get right.
 I’ll cover: